As a leading multi-disciplinary set we are committed to providing you with expert advocacy and quality advice.

 Our current pupils have recently presented a webinar on the subject of pupillage during the covid-19 lockdown.
 To view the webinar and access the slides, click here.

-Chambers currently has vacancies for both criminal and family probationary tenancy from junior practitioners who have completed pupillage.
+Chambers currently has vacancies for Criminal, Family and Immigration probationary tenancy from junior practitioners who have completed pupillage.
 Probationary tenancy with chambers is mentored with a view to applying for tenancy.

 Please e-mail Catherine Milsom, Head of the Pupillage and Tenancy Committee, at c.milsom@goldsmithchambers.com, with the subject line “Third Six Application”, and with the following documents attached: